-Myah is recent graduate of the University of the West of England now based in Bristol.
-She is a multidisciplinary designer whos work takes a playful approach to social, cultural, environmental and political issues with a keen interest in participatory design and ways in which the role of designer, maker, imaginer can be flipped within the audiences realm; challenging conventional experience.
-Much of her work is research and process led designer who is especially intrigued by the meanings contructed around society, food, and health, and places.
+Hello!
+I am a recent graduate of the University of the West of England now based in Bristol.
+A multidisciplinary designer, my work takes a playful approach to social, cultural, environmental and political issues with a keen interest in participatory design and ways in which the role of designer, maker, imaginer can be flipped within the audiences realm; challenging conventional experience.
+Much of my work is research and process led with often based around meanings contructed through society, food, health, and places.

 For more information, questions, ideas, recommendations or future projects please don't hesitate to get in contact.